sovrynn/ecdo/1-EVIDENCE/cataclysm-chronology/bible/sodom-gomorrah/README.md

 "two daughters of Lot, who hid with him in a cave after the catastrophe of Sodom and Gomorrah, believed that they and their father were the only survivors in the land" Velikovsky pg 148 WIC

+## Fascinating discussion around the discoveries...

+Fascinating discussion around the discoveries at the Tall el-Hammam site (Sodom &amp; Gommorah) https://t.co/AX5U5ojpLR

+## This cosmic rubble rabble may...

+This cosmic rubble rabble may also have been implicated in the airburst annihilation of Tall el-Hammam, considered to be the most likely site of the biblical cities of Sodom and Gommorah. https://t.co/iSLs6pYrEu https://t.co/PgrfI9rp3P https://t.co/9UOf49062u

 ## Citations

 1. https://en.wikipedia.org/wiki/Sodom_and_Gomorrah